wp-plugins/adminimize/readme.txt

 == Frequently Asked Questions ==
+= Help with "Your own options" =
+My english ist very bad and you can see the [entry on the WP community forum](http://wordpress.org/support/topic/328449 "[Plugin: Adminimize] Help with "Your own options" (3 posts)") for help with great function.

 = Where can I get more information? =
 Please visit [the official website](http://bueltge.de/wordpress-admin-theme-adminimize/674/ "Adminimize") for the latest information on this plugin.